netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report - Netdata Agent
-about: Submit a report and help us improve our Open-Source free Netdata Agent
+about: Submit a report and help us improve our free and open-source Netdata Agent
 labels: bug, needs triage
 ---